 If your start experiencing bad battery drain after moving your Mac to the latest version macOS Big Sur, there are some steps you should take before getting in contact with Apple customer service.

 Mac users are reporting a number of macOS Big Sur-related issues.
-The list includes some of the usual suspects including bad battery life.
+The list includes some of the usual suspects including abnormal battery drain.

 While some battery issues might be hardware-related, others are related to Apple’s macOS Big Sur software.
 In a lot of cases, an app is causing the issues.

 If you start seeing terrible battery drain after installing the latest macOS Big Sur software, your first thought might be to downgrade back to older macOS software or to upgrade to newer macOS software.

 Downgrading your Mac’s software is an option, but before you do that, you’ll want to try and fix your issues.
 Fixing battery life problems can be tricky, but we’ve got some solutions that have worked for us, and other Mac users, in the past.

 This guide will take you through fixes for bad macOS Big Sur battery life and there’s a chance they’ll help you get your issues resolved in minutes.